mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapOutput.md

 ![agenda1](images/agenda18.png)<br>

-:bulb: To view a solution, click on the solution name
+:bulb: To view a solution, click on the solution name<br>
 :bulb: You can add any solution into a DXC Digital Explorer Workspace